Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 Data Domains Covered

-The migration framework supported highly diverse healthcare datasets including:
+The extraction framework supported a highly diverse set of maternal-fetal healthcare datasets including:

 -